XPIAN/xpian.github.io/baptisminearlychristianity.md

 question on my argument.
 However, the facts we have are that we have no writing before the third century promoting or even explicitly mentioning baptism of children.
-When we consider that these writings were mostly preserved by the Roman state church[^25], which practiced baptism of children, this is a serious problem to overcome for those who want to promote the baptism of children as the historic Christian practice.
+When we consider that these writings were mostly preserved by the Roman state church[^25], which practised baptism of children, this is a serious problem to overcome for those who want to promote the baptism of children as the historic Christian practice.